In-store fortune teller provides alternative method for answering life’s questions

 One might assume in the United States today, with all the latest technology and science, searching for answers from psychics would be less necessary.

-When asked what attracts customers to the bookstore and her advising, Bishop said, “I think more people are seeking innovative ways to answer their questions today than they were 10 or 20 years ago, because despite advances in technology many people are turning to mystical means to answer their life questions.”
+When asked what attracts customers to the bookstore and her advising, Bishop said, “I think more people are seeking innovative ways to answer their questions today, trying fresh options like the live spiritual masterclasses series for example.
+Definitely more so than they were 10 or 20 years ago that’s for sure, because despite advances in technology many people are turning to spiritual means to answer their life questions.”

 Bishop’s services will also be available at the Denver Wellness Fair next weekend.